yannixeno/Weather-Whisper/README.md

 ```bash
 pip install requests
 ```
+# License
+WeatherWhisper is licensed under the MIT License, allowing you to use, modify, and distribute the code freely.
+See the LICENSE file for more information.
+# About the Author
+WeatherWhisper was developed by Yanni X. I created this project to practice my Python skills and build a useful weather forecast tool for everyone to enjoy.
+I hope you find it helpful and that you have fun using it!

+If you have any questions, feedback, or issues, don't hesitate to reach out.
+Enjoy your weather whispering experience! 😊

+<sub>WeatherWhisper is a personal project and not affiliated with OpenWeatherMap.
+Please review the OpenWeatherMap API terms and conditions when using the application.</sub>

 # The end
 With the help of the OpenWeatherMap API and the "requests" library, we embarked on a journey to discover real-time weather information for cities around the world.
 "WeatherWhisper" gracefully provided us with weather descriptions, temperatures, and feels-like values, all at the tip of our fingers. 🌍